myafka/HN-API-Docs/Methods.md

 id | string | Required.
 The user's unique username.
 Case-sensitive. delay | integer | Optional.
 Delay in minutes between a comment's creation and its visibility to other users.
 Max 10. created | number | Required.
 Creation date of the user, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). karma | number | Required.
-The user's karma. about | string | Optional.
+The user's karma.
+Can be negative. about | string | Optional.
 The user's self-description.
 HTML. submitted | array[integer] | Optional.
-List of the user's stories, polls and comments.
+List of the id stories, polls and comments, that user posted.

 <h3>Example</h3>